aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 - So-called "continuation"

-    In my opinion, "continuation" refers to the function which has exliminate return operations, and accept a callback fucntion at the same time.
+    In my opinion, "continuation" refers to the function which has eliminated return operations, and accept a callback fucntion at the same time.